Esshaan-Mahajan/ImageClassificationSVM/README.md

 # ImageClassificationSVM
-Used multiclass classification in SVM to classify images as cats,dogs,horeses and humans
+Used multiclass classification in SVM to classify images as cats,dogs,horses and humans